JarrodWooden/Lab6/README.md

 Once I got the turns to work for required functionality I was able to make a simply program to run through all of the methods for the robot moving forward backwards, left or right 45 degrees, and left or right 90 degrees.
 I was able to demonstrate that my program and robot worked for the required functionality.

 Then A functionality was simple.
 I was able to just run the robot move operation for the desired button pressed.
 When that button was pressed I used A functionality to tell what button was pressed then perform the desired move.
 One thing that I had to do was keep reinitiating the MSP430 in the infinite while loop so that the timer was functioning properly for checking if an IR packet was recieved then I changed the timer for the moving of the robot when a button press event happened.

+#Thank you and have a great Air Force Day